CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Experiments

 \subsection{Baselines}

 We compare CARPE with four baselines.
-As a classification fine-tuning baseline, we use the ImageNet-fine-tuned LLaVA-1.5-7B checkpoint \cite{classificationmultimodal_24}.
-We also include two ensemble baselines, WiSE-FT \cite{wiseft_21} and LEVI \cite{LEVI}.
-WiSE-FT \cite{wiseft_21} linearly interpolates the parameters of a zero-shot model and a fine-tuned model.
-In our setup, we mix the pre-trained LLaVA1.5-7B weights with the ImageNet-fine-tuned checkpoint \cite{classificationmultimodal_24} using a coefficient of 0.5.

-LEVI \cite{LEVI} adaptively ensembles a pre-trained model layer-wise with a small task-specific model to improve generalization in fine-tuning.
+As a classification fine-tuning baseline, we use the ImageNet-fine-tuned LLaVA-1.5-7B checkpoint \citep{classificationmultimodal_24}.
+We also include two ensemble baselines, WiSE-FT \citep{wiseft_21} and LEVI \citep{LEVI}.
+WiSE-FT \citep{wiseft_21} linearly interpolates the parameters of a zero-shot model and a fine-tuned model.
+In our setup, we mix the pre-trained LLaVA1.5-7B weights with the ImageNet-fine-tuned checkpoint \citep{classificationmultimodal_24} using a coefficient of 0.5.
+LEVI \citep{LEVI} adaptively ensembles a pre-trained model layer-wise with a small task-specific model to improve generalization in fine-tuning.
 To apply LEVI to generative LVLMs, we replace the task-specific branch with adapter outputs from the vision side and attach five adapting layers to the last five LLM layers.
 Each adapting layer performs multi-head cross-attention with queries from the corresponding LLM hidden states and keys and values from the adapter outputs, followed by multi-head self-attention and an MLP.
 The five adapted hidden states are averaged and projected onto the vocabulary space, producing final logits.
 Finally, we evaluate SPHINX \citep{sphinx_23} as a visually enhanced LVLM baseline that mixes model weights, training objectives, enriched visual embeddings, and high-resolution sub-images to improve overall capability.